Walk for Wellbeing - an amazing day out

 Raising awareness of mental health

-Sophie is keen to increase awareness of our work.
+Raising awareness of mental health Sophie is keen to increase awareness of our work.
 She says: “Raising awareness of mental health is so important, so that it’s not such a taboo for us and our children.
 I’d like my daughters to be aware if a friend was struggling, to have the confidence and understanding to know how to approach them and to build a conversation and let their friend know that they weren’t alone.”
+Sophie hopes to do this year’s Walk for Wellbeing along the South Downs Way and, if she can, will get some friends to join her.
+She hopes many others will do the same.

-Sophie (right) with the Trust's Lucy Llewelyn
+Sophie Watt walking with Lucy

-Popular
+Popular articles

 Follow us